astropy/astropy-APEs/README.rst

    discussion as relevant.
 2. Update the "date-last-revised" to the day of merging and "status" to "Accepted" or "Rejected".
+3. If necessary, rename the APE file to be ``APE##.rst``, where ## is the next free number on the list of APEs.
-3. If the APE is accepted, add a commit to the APE which puts the APE into the "Accepted APEs" table of the repository's README.
+4. If the APE is accepted, add a commit to the APE which puts the APE into the "Accepted APEs" table of the repository's README.
-4. Merge the PR with the above changes.
+5. Merge the PR with the above changes.
-5. Upload the APE to Zenodo to give it a DOI (see next section).
+6. Upload the APE to Zenodo to give it a DOI (see next section).
-6. Send an email to `astropy-dev <https://groups.google.com/forum/#!forum/astropy-dev/>`_ announcing the acceptance (In general this should just point to the accepted APE rather than providing additional decision rationale).
+7. Send an email to `astropy-dev <https://groups.google.com/forum/#!forum/astropy-dev/>`_ announcing the acceptance (In general this should just point to the accepted APE rather than providing additional decision rationale).

 Uploading an APE to Zenodo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^